semrush/intergalactic/website/docs/components/input-number/input-number.md

 @## Input width

-The width of the input should not exceed the maximum number that can be entered.
+The width of the input shouldn't exceed the maximum number that can be entered.
 Using an excessively long input, such as for the number of days in a week, can confuse the user and add unnecessary complexity to the interface.

 ![](static/size-yes-no.png)